DonaldET/DemoDev/README.md

 *DemoDev* is broken into multiple sub-project with each sub-project having a README.md file offering information about the sub-project and its contents.
 Sub-projects include:
 - *algorithms*: Math algorithm demonstrations.
-- *codingexams*: Codind and Algorithm interview questions asked over a whiteboard or in a collaboration environment.
+- *codingexams*: Coding and Algorithm interview questions asked over a whiteboard or in a collaboration environment.
 - *hacks*: Unusual solutions to interesting problems that don't necessarily reflect so-called _best practices_.
 - *jerseyservices*: RESTful service implementations using the **Jersey framework**
 - *memoryindexing*: In-memory search algorithms